-As one of the leading healthcare providers in the Intermountain region, Intermountain Healthcare contributes to our area’s performance in providing high-quality, affordable healthcare.
-Below are some current metrics that reflect well on the organizations involved in the delivery and financing of healthcare in our region:
+As one of the leading healthcare providers in our region, Intermountain Healthcare contributes to our area’s performance in providing high-quality, affordable healthcare.
+Below are some metrics (citing the most recent data) that reflect well on the organizations involved in the delivery and financing of healthcare in our part of the West:

-- Utah is best in the nation in "Avoidable Hospital Use and Costs" (Commonwealth Fund).
+- Utah is best in the nation in "Avoidable Hospital Use and Costs" (Commonwealth Fund, 2009 scorecard).

-- Utah is lowest in the nation in terms of infant mortality (Commonwealth Fund).
+- Utah is lowest in the nation in terms of infant mortality (Commonwealth Fund, 2011 scorecard).

-- Utah is second-lowest in the nation in terms of "Mortality Amenable to Healthcare" (Commonwealth Fund).
+- Utah is second-lowest in the nation in terms of "Mortality Amenable to Healthcare" (Commonwealth Fund, 2011 scorecard).

 - Two metropolitan areas in Utah — Salt Lake and Provo — are in the lowest fourth percentile in the United States in terms of healthcare costs.
-Ogden is in the lowest first percentile (Thomson Reuters).
+Ogden is in the lowest first percentile (Thomson Reuters, 2009 data).

 Intermountain Healthcare as a System